bsmg/beat-saber-community-wiki/mapping/advanced-audio.md

 > 3. To maximize track height go to `View -> Track Size -> Fit to Height` or simply press `Ctrl + Shift + F`.
 This will show more of the scale.
 > ![Track](https://i.imgur.com/2zWoX9q.png)

+One handy feature with this plug-in is the `Enable` tickbox, which will let you play back the audio and adjust the settings in real time.
+This way you can monitor your changes right away.

 More in-depth information about compressors [can be found here](https://www.practical-music-production.com/audio-compressor/).

 ## Limiter